Chiefspy/Simple_text_editor/README.md

 *Warning*
-Make sure you have python installed on your system and supports the imported libraries
+Make sure you have python installed on your system and supports the imported libraries Currently the calculator is not working as intend so please be patient also if you find a solution please let me know , thank you.

 **Notice**
 Program now supports relative and absolute filepaths.